mdkrajnak/chibicm/README.md

 The CSR is saved in the file myserver.csr.

 Note that SANs should be IP addresses or DNS names assoctiated with the scope of the certificate, or an email address associated with the owner.
-And normally the --san option and --isca are not normally used together.
+Normally the --san option and --isca are not used together.

 For server certificates the common name is typcially the full DNS name of the domain being served, and the best practice is to include that domain in the